MoAnasBelg/MoAnasBelg/README.md

 ## 👋 Hi, I’m MoAnasBelg

 💻 **Web, Mobile & AI Developer**
-🎓 Licence student in Web, Mobile and Artificial Intelligence development
+🎓 3rd-year Licence student in Web, Mobile and Artificial Intelligence Development (Casablanca, 🇲🇦 Morocco)

 I build applications for web and mobile, design user interfaces, and work with modern tools to turn ideas into functional products.